 The best executive is the one who has sense enough to pick good men to do what he wants done, and self-restraint to keep from meddling with them while they do it.
 Theodore Roosevelt

-Human Leadership is the differentiator that makes an outcome based approach really powerful.
+Human Leadership is the differentiator that makes an outcome based approach powerful.
 I define human leadership by the following characteristics:

 - Genuine curiosity and caring about the individuals on the team including their personal interests and pursuits, family, priorities, hobbies, etc.

-- Willingness to adapt expectations and approach to meet the needs of every single individual contributor on the team
+- Willingness to adapt expectations and approach to meet the needs of every single individual contributor on the team.

-- Ability to align goals and success criteria as well as rewards to what is relevant to the individual team members – what works for one person may not be motivating to another
+- Ability to align goals and success criteria as well as rewards to what is relevant to the individual team members.
+What works for one person may not be motivating to another.

-People will see the strong culture and individual focus and want to join your team.
+People will see a strong culture and individual focus and want to join your team.
 If there is a choice between a human focused leader with a strong team culture and a manager with good results, people will typically choose the leader.

 - Brand and Customer Image

 Simon Sinek says it best: “People don’t buy what you do, they buy why you do it.”
-If you have a strong culture and a team who believes in the vision and the human values that drive that vision it will show through to your customers and create lasting brand value.
+If you have a strong culture and a team who believes in the vision and the human values that drive that vision, it will show through to your customers and create lasting brand value.